hashicorp/terraform-provider-aws/website/docs/d/dynamodb_table_query.html.markdown

 * `items` - List of JSON representations of maps of attribute names to [AttributeValue](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html) objects.
 * `item_count` - The number of items in the `items` list.
 * `scanned_count` - The number of items evaluated, before any QueryFilter is applied.
 A high ScannedCount value with few, or no, Count results indicates an inefficient Query operation.
 * `query_count` - The number of queries that were performed.
-As discussed earlier, the data source handles pagination internally, hence this number represents the number of query calls that were done against Dynamo until the output_limit (if specified) was reached.
+As discussed earlier, the data source handles pagination internally, hence this number represents the number of query calls that were done against Dynamo until the output_limit, if specified, was reached or until the LastEvaluatedKey returns null.